CommonAccord/Cmacc-Org/Doc/S/Index/DataSharing/IP-Licenses.md

 Mistral_AI.=[G/Mistral_AI/Data_Processing_Agreement/Form/Agmt-Exhibits-Appendix.md]

-NVCA =[G/NVCA/2020/LifeScience-License-TermSheet/Form/0.md] // very flat outline, vibrant community
+NVCA.=[G/NVCA/2020/LifeScience-License-TermSheet/Form/0.md] // very flat outline, vibrant community

 Old Open Source Project:=[G/Org-ContributorAgreements-CmA/]

 a16z:=[G/a16z-contracts/licenses/pr0b/] // Andreesen Horowitz had some superb lawyers draft licenses for NFTs near the height of the bubble.
 One of those lawyers, Mark Radcliffe, DLA Piper (Silicon Valley), is a legend in open source.
 Mark tried to get a conversation with a16z about CommonAccord, but we didn't get there.
 The project stalled, at least partly for lawyer/coder coordination reasons that CommonAccord could solve.

 Generally:=[S/Index/DataSharing/License.md]

+16={17 17}

+17 17=seventeen

 IP Pooling is adjacent to data use agreements, a subject of a great deal of interest in the privacy and distributed data communities that I came to know via MIT Connection Science.